 The Corporate Governance Committee considers and recommends the annual slate of director nominees for approval by the full Board.
-When evaluating director candidates, the Corporate Governance Committee considers, among other factors: the candidate's integrity; independence; leadership and ability to exercise sound judgment; animal health or veterinary expertise; prior public company executive experience; significant operations, manufacturing or research and development experience; as well as other areas relevant to the company's global business.
+When evaluating director candidates, the Corporate Governance Committee considers, among other factors: the candidate's integrity; independence; leadership and ability to exercise sound judgment; animal health or veterinary expertise; public company executive or board experience; significant operations, manufacturing or research and development experience; as well as other areas relevant to the company's global business.
 The Corporate Governance Committee is responsible for considering the appropriate size and needs of the Board, and may develop and recommend to the Board additional criteria for Board membership.
 Diversity of experience, background and thought among Board members is an important factor in the selection of directors.

 The Corporate Governance Committee will consider director candidates recommended by shareholders.
-Recommendations should be sent to the Chair of the Corporate Governance Committee (in the manner described below) by November 19, 2018, to be considered for the 2019 annual meeting.
+Recommendations should be sent to the Chair of the Corporate Governance Committee (in the manner described below) by November 18, 2019, to be considered for the 2020 annual meeting.
 The Corporate Governance Committee evaluates candidates recommended by shareholders under the same criteria it uses for other director candidates.
-Shareholders may also submit nominees for election at an annual or special meeting of shareholders by following the procedures set forth in our By-laws, which are summarized on page 66.
-Since the initial public offering of our stock in 2013, seven directors have been elected to our Board: Sanjay Khosla, Robert W. Scully, Louise M. Parent, Willie M. Reed, William F. Doyle (director from February 3, 2015 through May 11, 2016), Paul M. Bisaro and Linda Rhodes.
-Dr. Rhodes was identified as a potential director candidate by an executive officer of the company.
-The Corporate Governance Committee also retained a third-party search firm that worked with the Committee to identify other director prospects, vet director candidates, verify candidate credentials, and assess interest and willingness to serve on the Zoetis Board.
+Shareholders may also submit nominees for election at an annual or special meeting of shareholders by following the procedures set forth in our By-laws, which are summarized on page 67.